 The home of the huge, the gigantic, the immense, the gargantuan - you get the idea.
 If you're looking to go big, Haywire is your hangout.
 We've improved snowmaking in here and come mid-winter you'll find a rugged jump line and our biggest rails.

-The Stomping Grounds are back for 2012-13, and you can expect some even more creative setups in here than ever before.
-Over the last few years we've widened this bad boy up, taken out some sketchy corners, and made it the new home for intermediate freestylers.
+You can expect some even more creative setups in the Stomping Grounds than ever before.
+Over the last few years we've widened this bad boy up, leveled out the ground, and made it the home for intermediate freestylers.
 If you're way beyond the beginner park, but still get queasy thinking about those big booters in Haywire, the Stomping Grounds is for you.
 For current photos of this year's setup, check out our blog.

 Located underneath the SuperQuad, Sidewinder is Sugarloaf's permanant snowboardcross/skiercross course.
 Designed by two-time Olympic Snowboardcross Gold Medalist Seth Wescott, Sidewinder is the place to test your chops in this rapidly growing sport.
-Watch for Seth making laps in Sidewinder as he trains for another season on the World Cup tour.
+Watch for Seth and other snowboardcross legends making laps in Sidewinder

 Pipe Dreams Superpipe